Explore Venice

 Address: Venice

-Venice's main waterway splits the city in half with sestieri in equal parts to the west and east of it.
-It is the hub around which much activity in Venice is concentrated and is encircled with elegant facades of the palazzi, which testify to the city's past opulence.
-The best way to explore the architectural splendour of these Renaissance buildings is on board a vaporetta.
+Venice's main waterway splits the city in half, with sestieri in equal parts to the west and east of it.
+It is the hub around which much activity in Venice is concentrated and is encircled with the elegant facades of the palazzi, which testify to the city's past opulence.
+Many of the picture-perfect scenes that make Venice famous can be discovered along the Grand Canal.<br /><br /> The best way to explore the architectural splendour of these Renaissance buildings is on board a vaporetta.
 Pedestrian access across the canal is only provided along three bridges situated at the station, Rialto and Academia.
 Gondolas cross the canal at regular intervals and provide a romantic interlude to the sightseeing itinerary.
-The Grand Canal palaces and buildings to look out for include the Ca da Mosto, with its rounded arches in low relief.
-The 'House of Gold' (Ca d'Ora) is a beautiful Gothic building constructed between 1424 and 1430.
-Palazzo Corner-Spinelli and Palazzo Vendramin Calergi combine classical and Byzantine elements designed by Mauro Codussi.
+Although a gondola ride along the Grand Canal is glorious, it is often better to explore the smaller waterways by gondola, as the Grand Canal can become crowded and stressful in peak season.<br /><br /> Grand Canal palaces and buildings to look out for include the Ca da Mosto, with its rounded arches in low relief; the 'House of Gold' (Ca d'Ora), a beautiful Gothic building constructed between 1424 and 1430; and Palazzo Corner-Spinelli and Palazzo Vendramin Calergi, which combine classical and Byzantine elements designed by Mauro Codussi.
 Architect Jacopo Sansovino was inspired by Codussi's style and infused this in his creation of the Palazzo Corner (Ca Granda).
-Another notable Palazzo is the Grimani di San Luca, designed by Michele Sanmicheli.
+Another notable Palazzo is the Grimani di San Luca, designed by Michele Sanmicheli.<br /><br />

-St Mark's Square
+St Marks Square

 Address: Venice

 St Mark's Square (Piazza San Marco) has always been the nucleus of Venice.
-The first citadel and church were erected on its stony foundations, the Palazzo Ducale and the Basilica di San Marco respectively.
+The city's first citadel and church were erected on its stony foundations: the Palazzo Ducale and the Basilica di San Marco, respectively.
 The Basilica di San Marco is a unique juxtaposition of Byzantine, western European and Islamic architectural styles.
 The Basilica's most precious relic is the Pala d'Or, a Venetian-Byzantine gold relief adorned with precious gems.
 Travellers and pigeons flock to the Piazza with equal zeal.
-It is the tourists however who pay dearly to eat or drink at the elegant cafes that spill onto the pavements.
+It is the tourists, however, who pay dearly to eat or drink at the elegant cafes that spill onto the pavements.
+The pigeons are an attraction in themselves for children, and if you are travelling to Venice with kids they will relish the chance to feed the birds in this romantic place.
 Designer shops line the streets that radiate from the square.
 There are worthwhile places of interest to explore beyond the square that include the Museo Correr, the Archaeological Museum and the Museo del Risorgimento, which are housed within the Procuratie Nuova.
 Attached to the Procuratie Vecchie is the triumphal Torre dell'Orologio.
-The adjoining archway guides one through to the Mercerie, Venice's main commercial street that stretches to the Rialto.
+The adjoining archway guides one through to the Mercerie, Venice's main commercial street, that stretches to the famous Rialto Bridge.<br /><br />

-Rialto
+Rialto Bridge

 Address: Venice